Granular Templates

 Reactive Bindings

-Behind the scenes, HellaJS uses function references to create reactive bindings between data and DOM elements.
+Behind the scenes, function references are used to create reactive bindings between signals and DOM elements.

-JSX abstracts the reference process when a function is called inside the expression, allowing you to optionally omit arrow functions.
+JSX abstracts the creation of function references, allowing you to optionally omit arrow functions.

 ✅ Reference binding: <h1>{count}</h1>